dirkroorda/laf-fabric/docs/about-laf-fabric.rst

 Probably it is also handy to make custom node sets so that we can use python's set methods to manipulate with node sets.

-.. note:: Python does not have strict encapsulation of data structures,
-    so by just inspecting the classes and objects you can reach out for all aspects of the LAF data that went into the compiled data.
-    See the GrAF :ref:`feature coverage` for a specification of what data ends up in the compilation.

 .. rubric:: Footnotes

 .. [#laf] A LAF resource is a directory with a primary data file, annotation files and header files.